viorels/robot_2wd/README.md

 # 2WD Robot

-This is the code for a simple 2WD drive robot built with Arduino UNO, 2x DC motors, L298N driver and a HC-SR04 sonar
+This is the code for a simple two-wheel drive robot built with Arduino UNO, 2x DC motors, L298N driver and a HC-SR04 sonar

 ## Installing